-- Milk: Combined with the cream, this is creates incredible sauce.
+- Milk: Combined with the cream, this creates an incredible white sauce.

 - Heavy Cream: Definitely a must if you want ultimately creamy potatoes.

-- Parmesan Cheese: Use grated parmesan so it will melt easier.
-Adds the best flavor to the vegetables.
+- Parmesan Cheese: Use grated parmesan so it will melt more easily.
+It adds the best flavor to the vegetables!

-- Cheese: Feel free to change out the cheese or leave it out all together.
+- Cheese: Feel free to change out the cheese or leave it out altogether.
 For a bit of a different flavor use shredded swiss cheese, or a stronger flavored Parmigiano-Reggiano.

 - Bacon: Because everything is better with a bit of bacon.
 Cook and crumble bacon and add as a garnish or stir it in.

-- Onion: Add some extra depth to the flavor by sauteing finely chopped onion in butter and then add to the sauce with the peas and potatoes.
+- Onion: Add some extra depth to the flavor by sauteing finely chopped onion in butter and then adding to the sauce with the peas and potatoes.

 Creamed Peas and Potatoes